jnozzi/cocoadev.com/markdown/SingleCellReloadData.md

-Here is some code to make General/NSTableView only update one row, column, or cell at a time.
+Here is some code to make NSTableView only update one row, column, or cell at a time.
 These can be used instead of **-reloadData**, which updates the entire table.

-This code is from the cocoa-dev mailing list, and was not written by me. �General/DustinVoss
+This code is from the cocoa-dev mailing list, and was not written by me. �DustinVoss

 ----

-    @interface General/NSTableView (General/SingleCellUpdateAdditions)
+    @interface NSTableView (SingleCellUpdateAdditions)

 - (void) reloadDataForColumn:(int) x;
 - (void) reloadDataForRow:(int) y;